-271 In the use of CMDs for medical control, we are concerned about the ability of CMD medical 272 software operations, - working alone or in combination with one or more medical devices -, to 273 complete reliably and within an expected time-frame, and to obtain access to the required 274 resources to complete their function.
-For example, when a remote control operation is initiated 275 by the user, does the remote control app running on a CMD (relative to a traditional purpose-276 built remote controller) successfully transmit the control information wirelessly to the controlled 277 medical device within a human-discernible timeframe?
-In closed loop control, is a CMD-hosted 278 control algorithm that needs to execute at some fixed periodic interval able to do so without fail 279 (obtaining adequate CPU time), as well as having access to other required resources such as 280 memory, communication, etc.?
-The ability of a system to complete a required task within some 281 specified deadline is sometimes referred to as real-time, although the computing world often 282 disagrees on the precise meaning of this term.
-Note that in order to complete a task, access to 283 finite resources other than computing time is also required.
+In the use of CMDs for medical control, we are concerned about the ability of CMD medical software operations7 - working alone or in combination with one or more medical devices - ${7}$ to complete reliably and within an expected time-frame, and to obtain access to the required resources to complete their function.
+For example, when a remote control operation is initiated by the user, does the remote control app running on a CMD (relative to a traditional purpose-built remote controller) successfully transmit the control information wirelessly to the controlled medical device within a human-discernible timeframe?
+In closed loop control, is a CMD-hosted control algorithm that needs to execute at some fixed periodic interval able to do so without fail (obtaining adequate CPU time), as well as having access to other required task within some specified deadline is sometimes referred to as real-time, although the computing world often disagrees on the precise meaning of this term.
+Note that in order to complete a task, access to finite resources other than computing time is also required.

-285 The importance of real-time reliability varies on the application, the ramifications of a missed 286 deadline, and the resilience of the system/function to missed deadlines.
-For example, if the 287 remote control operation fails to be transmitted to an insulin pump in response to the user's 288 direction (failure of timely access to communication, e.g. radio), the operation may still be safely 289 completed by retrying the transmission or by falling back to manual input on the pump itself.
-290 Similarly, a closed loop algorithm that fails to execute within its developer-specified real-time 291 window may cause an alarm on the insulin pump, (driven by the pump itself), that alerts the 292 user to fall back to manual treatment via the insulin pump.
-Similar arguments can be made for 293 other forms of failure, such as loss of battery power or loss of wireless connectivity, which may 294 prevent the CMD from completing its operation.
+The importance of real-time reliability varies on the application, the ramifications of a missed deadline, and the resilience of the system/function to missed deadlines.
+For example, if the remote control operation fails to be transmitted to an insulin pump in response to the user's direction (failure of timely access to communication, e.g. radio), the operation may still be safely completed by retrying the transmission or by falling back to manual input on the pump itself.
+Similarly, a closed loop algorithm that fails to execute within its developer-specified real-time window may cause an alarm on the insulin pump; (driven by the pump itself); that alerts the user to fall back to manual treatment via the insulin pump.
+Similar arguments can be made for other forms of failure, such as loss of battery power or loss of wireless connectivity, which may prevent the CMD from completing its operation.